boundless-xyz/boundless/documentation/site/pages/market/boundless-market-rfc.md

     event ProofDelivered(uint192 indexed requestId, bytes journal, bytes seal);
     /// Event when prover stake is burned for failing to fulfill a request by the deadline. event LockinStakeBurned(uint192 indexed requestId, uint96 stake);
-    /// Event when a deposit is made to the proof market. event Deposit(address indexed account, uint256 value);
+    /// Event when a deposit is made to the market. event Deposit(address indexed account, uint256 value);
-    /// Event when a withdrawal is made from the proof market. event Withdrawal(address indexed account, uint256 value);
+    /// Event when a withdrawal is made from the market. event Withdrawal(address indexed account, uint256 value);

     /// Request is locked when it was not expected to be.